All Posts

 Over the years, CCTV has become a blanket term to describe video surveillance tech, but it’s worth knowing what it means at its core.
 CCTV does not simply define a security camera but the surveillance system as a whole, including the interface where you view footage and servers where the data is stored.

-Verkada cameras.
+Verkada CCTV cameras.

 3. How Does CCTV Work?